ankitkumarbhanglwanh-arch/02_Comparission/README.md

-# 02_Simple code for compare numbers
+# Simple code for compare numbers
 This is code for show even number or odd number.